lvgl/lvgl/docs/libs/rlottie.rst

 Rlottie relies on a dynamic linking for an image loader lib.
 This needs to be disabled as the IDF doesn't play nice with dynamic linking.

-A patch file is available in lvgl uner:
+A patch file is available in lvgl under:
 ``/env_support/esp/rlottie/0001-changes-to-compile-with-esp-idf.patch``

 Apply the patch file to your rlottie submodule.